DanBaissa/Black-Marble-Utilities/README.md

 #### Key Features
 - **Focused Analysis**: By cropping data to a specific country, the script allows users to concentrate their analysis on areas of interest, improving both efficiency and relevance.
-- **Spatial Summarization**: The binning process enhances the Signal-to-Noise ratio of the data and facilitates GIS math on the superpixels.
+- **Spatial Superpixels**: The binning process enhances the Signal-to-Noise ratio of the data and facilitates GIS math on the superpixels.

 #### Usage Instructions